SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/custlang/edit-custlang.md

 ---
 uid: help-en-languages-add
 title: Work with customer languages
-description: Work with customer languages
+description: Learn how to set up Customer languages in this how-to guide.
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: language